vmware/vcf-security-and-compliance-guidelines/threat-resources/BRICKSTORM/scripts/README.md

 ## Limitations

 - Scans file hashes only; does not detect memory-resident malware
-- Attackers compile uniquely per victim; however, the first observed C2 infrastructure reuse was documented in February 2026
+- Attackers compile BRICKSTORM uniquely per victim, so hash matches are rare; treat filename and behavioral findings as the primary signal
 - The .NET AOT variant (Feb 2026) will not match Go or Rust hashes
 - Combine with behavioral detection (see [AUDIT-EVENTS.md](../AUDIT-EVENTS.md))